 Instead of The Amalfi Coast, visit Montenegro: although the coast deserves all its fame it gets, the mass swarm of tourists can be a deterrent.
 The coastline of Montenegro offers some serious competition, complete with high mountain ranges, scary windy roads, and colorful houses.
 The little tourists and cheap prices compared to the Amalfi coast give it serious brownie points.
 Waiting for buses in Amalfi to return to Sorrento can sometimes take 5 hours in peak season, so skip the stress and have the Montenegro coastline to yourself.

 Visit Albania: The small forgotten country of Albania is one of the most beautiful.
 Just the drive alone through Llogara National Park in Albania is one of the most beautiful drives in the world.
-I sat in awe as we hitch hiked our way through this enchanted forest, small villages, and crazy scary roads.
-This is a must do for nature lovers, although it isn’t right on the coast line I would have a hard time deciding if here or the Amalfi coast is more beautiful.
-On the plus side hitch hiking is the easiest form of transport here, so you save buckets of money, meet locals and don’t have to sit on an over crowed bus like in Amalfi.
+I sat in awe as we hitchhiked our way through this enchanted forest, small villages, and crazy scary roads.
+This is a must do for nature lovers, although it isn’t right on the coastline I would have a hard time deciding if here or the Amalfi coast is more beautiful.
+On the plus side hitch hiking is the easiest form of transport here, so you save buckets of money, meet locals and don’t have to sit on an over crowded bus like in Amalfi.

 – Himare, Albania

 Visit the south-west coast of Albania: as mentioned above the drive through the national park is some of the most beautiful scenery in Europe, and the small coastal town of Himare is just as beautiful.
 Although when I visited a lot of the town was under construction, it was clear its going to be a small but popular holiday destination soon.
 Surrounded by mountain ranges there are numerous hikes, the water is crystal clear and off the beaten track of most people’s travels.